rustpq/pqcrypto/WASM.md

 # Summary

-Due to the need for a standard library in the build these quantum routines it is not possible to compile them as pure no-std WASM however by using wasi and its standard library it becomes possible.
+Due to the need for a standard library to build these quantum routines it is not possible to compile them as pure no-std WASM.
+However by using wasi and its standard library, it becomes possible.

 # Steps